nvngroup/pitu/README.md

         broadcast: true
     }
 )
-await sock.sendMessage(
-    jid,
-    {
-        image: {
-            url: url
-        },
-        caption: caption
-    },
-    {
-        backgroundColor: backgroundColor,
-        font: font,
-        statusJidList: statusJidList,
-        broadcast: true
-    }
-)
 ```
-- Message body can be a `extendedTextMessage` or `imageMessage` or `videoMessage` or `voiceMessage`, see [here](https://baileys.whiskeysockets.io/types/AnyRegularMessageContent.html)
-- You can add `backgroundColor` and other options in the message options, see [here](https://baileys.whiskeysockets.io/types/MiscMessageGenerationOptions.html)
-- `broadcast: true` enables broadcast mode
-- `statusJidList`: a list of people that you can get which you need to provide, which are the people who will get this status message.
 - Message body can be a `extendedTextMessage` or `imageMessage` or `videoMessage` or `voiceMessage`, see [here](https://baileys.whiskeysockets.io/types/AnyRegularMessageContent.html)
 - You can add `backgroundColor` and other options in the message options, see [here](https://baileys.whiskeysockets.io/types/MiscMessageGenerationOptions.html)
 - `broadcast: true` enables broadcast mode